winstonjs/winston/README.md

 });
 ```

-A logger accepts a following parameters:
+A logger accepts the following parameters:

 | Name          | Default                |  Description    |
 | ------------- | ---------------------- | --------------- |